Household Support Fund: Update 11th March 2026

 - You must be a Birmingham Resident

-- You must be experiencing financial hardship, particularly with regards to covering costs linked to food and energy
+- You must be able to demonstrate that your household is experiencing financial hardship, and in particular covering food and energy costs

 - Your household must not have received a £200 grant payment in the last 12 months*